 For example, your roadmap could look something like this:

 - Add coin system

 - Add player health and damage

 - Basic enemies

 - Add Menu system

-This starts putting the game’s scope into perspective, and it helps us see how much work is left between this prototype and a finished game.
-Knowing this distance is important.
-We don’t always have unlimited time and attention to pour into a game, we might have a deadline perhaps for a game jam.
-Roadmapping also helps keep our expectations in check, and it gives us something to follow.
+This starts putting the game’s scope into perspective, and it helps you to see how much work is left between this prototype and a finished game.
+Knowing this distance is important, as you don’t always have unlimited time and attention to pour into a game.
+For example, you might have a deadline for a game jam.

-After making a roadmap, the next step is to follow it.
-Keep making improvements to your game.
-This tutorial has only taken you through the start of a game, the rest is up to you.
+This tutorial has only taken you through the start of a game; the rest is up to you.
 Unity has an active community, and there are many teaching resources that go far beyond the scope of this simple game tutorial.
-Some of the best among them being coding or game design bootcamps.
-The road to becoming a game developer starts with your first game, no matter how simple, and it only grows from here.
+Some of the best teaching resources include coding bootcamps and game design apprenticeships.
+The road to becoming a game developer starts with your first game, no matter how simple, and it only grows from there.